 Myonex is a global leader in the clinical trials supply industry.
 Working with customers and suppliers around the world, Myonex sources, supplies, and in some cases packages drugs and other pharmaceutical products, including ancillary equipment and supplies, for use in clinical trials.

 Myonex maintains its own offices and facilities in Horsham, Pennsylvania (United States) and Leicester, United Kingdom, as well as a warehouse, packaging, and distribution facility in Glostrup (Copenhagen), Denmark operated by a Myonex business partner.
 Myonex also maintains a strategic partner depot network spanning countries in Europe, North America, Latin America, Asia Pacific, Middle East, and Africa.

 The Company recognises that modern slavery encompasses:

-This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2010 and will be reviewed for each financial year.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and will be reviewed for each financial year.